arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-08-09-july-2018-the-month-in-review.md

 ## [\#NewHarvest2018](//2018.new-harvest.org/) Conference

 July marked New Harvest’s 2018 Conference on cellular agriculture!
 [New Harvest](//new-harvest.org) is the main nonprofit organization in the field that funds primary research in cellular agriculture.
 Their third annual conference took place in Cambridge, Massachusetts, at the MIT Media Labs.
 I traveled to attend the conference, and it was an incredible time!
-From new and exciting startups to fascinating researchers in the field, the conference was a great way for many layers and companies in the field to come together.
+From new and exciting startups to fascinating researchers in the field, the conference was a great way for many players and companies in the field to come together.
 The presentations also provided detailed insights on a range of topics from regulatory overviews to insights by industry veterans.
 I am looking forward to sharing my thoughts and reflections of the conference in the coming weeks!

 <img src="/img/nh18.jpg" width="100%"/>